What is Acoustics? An Introduction to Workplace Acoustics

 It’s equally important to encourage teamwork, and in many industries, confidentiality is key, so having a space for collaboration or private conversations with clients can be beneficial.

-Understanding acoustics is essential for managing noise levels in offices, and managing office acoustics is all about providing flexible options which reduce stress, increase productivity, and improve the office environment.
+Understanding acoustics is essential for managing noise levels in offices, and managing office acoustics is all about providing flexible options such as acoustic screens which reduce stress, increase productivity, and improve the office environment.

 When sound waves come into contact with materials, one of four things can happen; the wave may be reflected back into the room, it may be diffused i.e. scattered around the room, it can be absorbed by materials which convert the sound into other forms of energy, such as heat, or it may be transmitted through the object to another area.